Biodynamic Craniosacral Therapy Berkshire

 Supporting Early Attachment workshop (Sarah Nesling, May 2021, UK)

-Puberty and teens workshop (Mary Bolingbroke, June 2021, UK)
+Puberty and Teens workshop (Mary Bolingbroke, June 2021, UK)

-I have been working as a registered nurse since 2004.
+I have been working as a nurse since 2004.
 I worked for several years in Bahrain, Saudi Arabia, the Czech Republic and the United Kingdom.
-I am experienced in variety of disciplines (cardiovascular surgery, operating theatres general, gynaecology and obstetrics, urology, ENT, ophthalmology, plastics, gender reassignment, neurology).
+I am experienced in a variety of disciplines (cardiovascular surgery, operating theatres general, gynaecology and obstetrics, urology, ENT, ophthalmology, plastics, gender reassignment, neurology).
 I graduated with a Bc in special education (psychology and ethopedia) in 2008 in the Czech Republic.
 My work involved working with children and adults with special needs, and clients with addictions in recovery.

 I love empowering my clients to understand their bodies and discover their vitality resources.
 As a craniosacral therapist, I enjoy being able to bridge the gap between western medicine and the “alternatives,” while providing a safe and nurturing atmosphere in which to heal.

 What is craniosacral therapy?

 It is a gentle, non-invasive and non-manipulating way of working with the body using a light touch.

 Craniosacral therapy works with the whole person and changes may occur in body, mind and spirit during and after sessions.